mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 * Register a SIM card (and so get an internet connection that's traceable to you, not them)
 * who knows what else, not me, bc i have never done a crime

+### Is a booking reference a password?

+Yes, but it's not treated like one.

 ### Whoa how r u such a hacker I wish I could be a hacker like u
 C'mon buDdY you read the blog post.
 You know this wasn't hacking.
 But I suppose I could,,,, detail my philosophy on hacking, unprompted.